docarray/docarray/CONTRIBUTING.md

 <a name="-enabling-logging"></a>
 ## Enabling logging
-See more logs about your code by setting the log level to `DEBUG`.
+See more logs by setting the log level to `DEBUG`.

 Example:
 ```python